moorcode/responsive-web-design/typography/README.md

 ## Step 28
 You may notice there is still a small border at the bottom of your .large element.
 To reset this, give your .large, .medium selector a border property set to 0.

+## Step 31
+The rem unit stands for root em, and is relative to the font size of the html element.

+## Step 37
+Typography is often more art than science.
+You may have to tweak things like alignment until it looks correct.

+# Step 50
+The :not pseudo-selector can be used to select all elements that do not match the given CSS rule.